 Connections to food and pet companies may warrant further investigation

-U.S. Marshals seized millions of dollars worth of ingredients on May 7 2009 from American Mercantile Corporation, based in Memphis Tennessee.
-During an inspection of the company in March, FDA investigators discovered evidence of extensive rodent and insect infestation throughout the company's warehouse, which the company failed to correct.
+U.S. marshals seized millions of dollars worth of ingredients on May 7 from American Mercantile Corporation, based in Memphis Tennessee.
+During an inspection of the company in March, U.S. Food and Drug Administration investigators discovered evidence of extensive rodent and insect infestation throughout the company's warehouse, which the company failed to correct.

 American Mercantile stores and processes food ingredients, which are sold or used in the dietary supplements, food, tea and pet food manufacturing industries.
 The seized articles include food products such as sarsaparilla, spearmint leaves, cornstarch, sweet orange peels powder, licorice powder, sassafras, and salt.

 American Mercantile Corp. declined comment.
 Damon Arney is the president of the company on record, according to organic certification and FDA documents.

 FDA claims there are no reports of illness associated with consumption of the products containing American Mercantile sourced ingredients.
 Further investigation by Functional Ingredients magazine revealed that Damon Arney is president and owner of Ingredients Corporation of America, a food manufacturing facility, and he own Herbs for Horses, an equine and pet products company.
 As such, Functional Ingredients contacted the FDA field office in Memphis to inquire if the investigation will expand to human and pet foods but they were closed at the time of publication.